drodriguezSRL/ORBSLAM3_implementation/README.md

 ### Setup docker

-I need to do the following
-1. Writing a base Dockerfile for Ubuntu 20.04
+Instad of following Kevin Robb's setup, I'm going to build a docker around the ORBSLAM3 implementation.This docker should

+- [ ] Start from an Ubuntu 20.04 image
-2. Adding all system dependencies
+- [ ] Install all `apt` dependencies
-3. Building OpenCV from source
+- [ ] Install OpenCV 4.2 and 3.2 from source
-4. Installing Pangolin+Eigen
-5. Cloning and building ORB-SLAM3

-#### Write a dockerfile

-A dockerfile is a blueprint for building a complete ORB-SLAM3 environment.

-DONE

-next steps:
+- [ ] Build Pangolin
+- [ ] Build ORBSLAM3 with patches
+- [ ] Install python dependencies in the image
+- [ ] Mount my datasets/configs via volumes
+- [ ] Optional: include ROS support

+After this I need
-- building the docker image `docker build -t orbslam3`
+- [ ] build the docker image
-- run the container `docker run -it --rm orbslam3`
+- [ ] run the container

-optional next steps I don't fully understand yet:
-- add a `docker-compose.yml` file to run it including local datasets, any custom config files...
+- [ ] (optional) add a `docker-compose.yml` file to run it including local datasets, any custom config files...
-- a launch script `run_docker.sh` --> how would this work? how is it different from docker-compose?
+- [ ] (optional) a launch script `run_docker.sh` --> how would this work? how is it different from docker-compose?

-- mounting specific datasets and configs
-- building and running the docker
+#### Write the dockerfile

+Dockerfile can be found [here](Dockerfile).

 docker commands (to be removed later on):
 ```